solvers-camp/vyos-1x/README.md

 Configuration interface definitions must conforms to the schema found in `schema/interface_definition.rng` and operational command definitions must conform to `schema/op-mode-definition.rng`.
-Schema checks are performed at builds time, so a package with malformed interface definition will not build.
+Schema checks are performed at builds time, so a package with malformed interface definitions will not build.

 ## Configuration script